-A lower price than the Hitachi, and it means lower quality, but we all know DeWalt is ok.
+A lower price than the Hitachi, and it means lower quality, but we all know DeWalt is a great US company.
 This tool comes with a 12-volt car charger which pros will like and has a battery charge indicator LED which every power tool should have.
 Really good reviews.

 Most Versatile Brad Nailer – Electric

 - Bump or sequential

 - Depth adjustment wheel and window

 - Choose 1, 2, or zero batteries (all Porter Cable 20’s work

 - No better price on a quality cordless brad nailer